Terms and conditions of purchase

 25. Assignment and Sub-letting

-The Contract shall not be assigned by the Supplier nor sub-let as a whole.
-The Supplier shall not sub-let any part of the Contract without UWE written consent, but UWE shall not refuse such consent unreasonably.
-The restriction contained in this condition shall not apply to sub-contracts for materials for minor details or for any part of which the makers are named in the Contract.
-The Supplier shall be responsible for all work done and Goods supplied by all sub-contractors.
+The Contract shall not be assigned by the Supplier.
+The Supplier shall not Sub-Contract any part of the Contract without UWE written consent (such consent not to be unreasonably withheld), but UWE shall not refuse such consent unreasonably.
+The restriction contained in this condition shall not apply to Sub-Contracts for materials for minor details or for any part of which the makers are named in the Contract.
+The Supplier shall be responsible for all work done and Goods supplied by all Sub-Contractors.
+The Supplier shall be aware that any request to Sub-Contract the delivery of Goods and or Services may result in a termination of the contract in circumstances where the Regulations apply.

 In connection with this or any other Contract between the Supplier and UWE the Supplier shall not give, provide, nor offer to UWE staff and agents any loan, fee, reward, gift or any emolument or advantage whatsoever.
 In the event of any breach of this Condition UWE shall, without prejudice to any other rights UWE may possess, be at liberty forthwith to terminate this and any other Contract and to recover from the Supplier any loss or damage resulting from such termination.